 Sponsorship is a pledge to donate a designated amount of money to the licensed rescue group that is able to rescue a dog or cat.
 When a rescue group comes forward, we will email you their contact information and notify the rescue group of your sponsorship; it is then up to you to contact the group to make donation arrangements.
 Typically, you can donate through the group’s website and the donation will be tax-deductible.

 Rescue costs for even a young and healthy dog or cat can be expensive, so multiple sponsorships for one animal are appreciated!
 Nearly every dog or cat from Athens Animal Control needs, at minimum, to be spayed or neutered, fully vaccinated, and put on monthly flea and heartworm preventative.
 If the dog or cat is old, pregnant, or has health issues such as heartworms (preventable, but very common in Georgia) the costs increase dramatically.
 Rescue groups are often the only hope for these less adoptable pets, and for this they deserve our endless gratitude.

-- Rescue groups must have a GA Dept. of Agriculture rescue license.
+- Rescue groups must have a Georgia Department of Agriculture rescue license.
 Outside groups may coordinate rescues with a local licensed rescue group.
 Animal Control can provide contacts.

-- FAX a current copy of the license to Animal Control, along with a Rescue Transfer Form and a list of people authorized to pull animals on the group’s behalf.
+- FAX a current copy of the license to Animal Control, along with a Rescue Transfer Form and paperwork to designated Authorized Persons to act on your behalf.

 - Your group is responsible for keeping in touch with Animal Control on the adoption/rescue status of animals on which you have placed a last resort application.

-This is summary of the rescue process.
-For complete info call Animal Control: 706-613-3540 or go to the Animal Control website.
+This is a summary of the rescue process.
+For complete info call Animal Control at 706-613-3540 or go to the Animal Control website.